pacome35220/my_chat/README.md

 # my_chat

-An attempt to imitate a chat server with nodejs.
+A chat server with nodejs.

 ### Prerequisites